Designing Universal Causal Deep Learning Models: The Case of Infinite-Dimensional Dynamical Systems from Stochastic Analysis: Introduction

 The neural filter, illustrated in Figure~\ref{fig:model_staticcase}, is a \textit{neural operator} with quantitative universal approximation guarantees far beyond the Hilbert space setting.
-It works by first encoding infinite-dimensional problems into finite-dimensions problems, as the \textit{Fourier Neural Operator} (FNO, henceforth) of \cite{LiICLR2019}, using a predetermined truncated \textit{Schauder basis}.
+It works by first encoding infinite-dimensional problems into finite-dimensions problems.
 It then predicts outputs by passing the truncated basis coefficients through a feed-forward neural network with trainable (P)ReLU activation function.
-Finally, it reassembles them in the output space by interpreting that network's outputs as the coefficients of a pre-specified Schauder basis or if both spaces are reproducing kernel Hilbert spaces then the first few basis functions can learned from data using principal component analysis\footnote{Or a robust version thereof, e.g.\ \cite{RobustPCAinfinite2017} and then normalizing and orthogonalizing via Gram-Schmidt.}, e.g.\ as with PCA--Net \cite{PCANET2023}.
-Similarly, instead complete a set of parameterized function (learned linearly independent) learned during training, as is implicitly the case with the DeepONet architecture \cite{DeepONet2021Nature}; which are universal when inputs and outputs belong to certain Sobolev Spaces in which the parameterized (neural network) functions are universal approximators \cite{hornik1990}.\\ Our ``static'' efficient approximation theorems provides quantitative approximation guarantees for several ``neural operators'' used in practice, especially in the numerical Partial Differential Equations (PDEs) (e.g., \cite{Kar2021PR}) and the inverse-problem literature (e.g., \cite{An2020IOP,Bub2021IOP,Al2021Neurips,Bub2021ISIAMIS,deHoop2020MSL}).
-Notable examples are the FNO (see \cite{Kov2021JMLR} for a qualitative universal result and quantitative guarantees for approximation of the Darcy flow and incompressible Navier-Stokes PDEs \cite[Theorem 26 and 32]{Kov2021JMLR}, respectively), the wavelet neural operator recently introduced in the numerical PDE literature (\cite{Tr2022ArXiV}), and several other neural operators who now have quantitative universal approximation guarantees thanks to our ``static'' universal approximation result, when the target map is assumed to be sufficiently regular (for a more precise statement refer to Definition \ref{def:Ck_traceclass} and \ref{def:holder_traceclass}).
-The same argument is valid also for the general qualitative theorems of \cite{Sithcompact1996,LucaUATPaperI}. \\ We now describe more in detail the different areas in which the present paper contributes.
+Finally, it reassembles them in the output space by interpreting the network's outputs as the coefficients of a pre-specified Schauder basis or if both spaces are reproducing kernel Hilbert spaces then the first few basis functions can learned from data using principal component analysis\footnote{Or a robust version thereof, e.g.\ \cite{RobustPCAinfinite2017} and then normalizing and orthogonalizing via Gram-Schmidt.}, e.g.\ as with PCA--Net \cite{PCANET2023}. { A similar encoding-MLP-decoding scheme was also used in \cite{C2023AA} for approximately solving nonlinear Kolmogorov equations on Hilbert spaces.
+We also note that some infinite-dimensional deep learning models between function spaces on Euclidean domains, such as the DeepONet architecture of~\cite{DeepONet2021Nature}, replace the basis vectors with trainable deep neural networks; however, this technique does not readily apply to general Fr\'{e}chet spaces.}\\ Our ``static'' approximation theorems provides quantitative approximation guarantees for several ``neural operators'' used in practice, especially in the numerical Partial Differential Equations (PDEs), e.g., \cite{Kar2021PR}, and in the inverse-problem literature, e.g., \cite{An2020IOP,Bub2021IOP,Al2021Neurips,Bub2021ISIAMIS,deHoop2020MSL}.
+In the static case, the same argument is valid also for the general qualitative (rate-free) approximation theorems of \cite{Sithcompact1996,LucaUATPaperI,Korolev2022SMA}. \\ We now describe more in detail the different areas in which the present paper contributes.